material-foundation/material-color-utilities/README.md

 # Material Color Utilities

+> [!IMPORTANT]
+> **This is a fork** of the original Material Color Utilities repository.
+> It is only intended for making releases of the TypeScript package and
+> will be kept in sync with the upstream repository.

 Color is a powerful design tool and part of the Material system along with styles like typography and shape.
 In products, colors and the way they are used can be vast and varied.
 An app’s color scheme can express brand and style.